Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 2. If you would like to use part of our code in another mod, please just ask us.
 The answer is probably yes.

 3. The Beamdog forums are the best place to report bugs, make suggestions, or ask questions.
 It's also where you can see a more detailed breakdown of each section of the mod.
+However, you can also email BCaesar at caesarbran@protonmail.com if you prefer.
       If you downloaded this mod from another location, the Beamdog thread is here: https://forums.beamdog.com/discussion/71473/megamod-2-45-mazzy-romance-clara-npc-darkside-anomen-flying-aerie-for-the-evil-more

 4. Much thanks to p_zombie325 for the Russian translation, energisedcamel for the sound files, and Edvin for the new Mazzy art.